Business Level 3 Applied

 This course is available to study as an Extended Certificate (60-credit course, equivalent to 1 A Level)

-Through deepening your analysis and research skills, you will explore ways in which businesses respond to changes in the economic, social and technological environment; you will also gain an appreciation of the influence different stakeholders can have upon a business.
+Through deepening your analysis and research skills, you will explore ways in which businesses respond to changes in their economic, social and technological environment; and gain an appreciation of the influence different stakeholders can have upon a business.

-As part of your coursework you will create a portfolio which will include presentations and role plays to develop and assess your communication skills.
-Using Excel, you will learn how to create Gantt Charts in order to undertake Critical Path Analysis.
-You will also gain key business skills such as how to analyse key financial data from balance sheets and income statements and write a variety of communications professionally.
+You will create portfolios of work, which will include presentations, role plays and formal reports, to develop and assess your communication skills.
+You will also develop skills in other widely used business software tools such as excel to create Gantt Charts in order to undertake Critical Path Analysis.
+You will gain key business skills, such as how to analyse financial data from balance sheets and income statements, and write a variety of communications in a professional manner.

 Year 1 Modules

 - Working in Business